brittmagee/EidsonBikeCo-SEI23-Project4/readme.md

 # Edison Electric Bike Co.

 #### This React-Django Application is the beginning stages of a fully functional eCommerce website for Edison Bike Shop.
-Users will also be able to add, remove, and update items from the shopping cart.
+Users will also be able to view, add, and remove items from the shopping cart.
+Users will also be able to view the bike specs, preview Edison's social media, read testimonials, and learn statistics about the benefits of using an electric bicycle.

 ##### Important Links:
 [**Deployed Site**](https://fierce-basin-13970.herokuapp.com)